 1. Add Related Terms to Make Content Natural

-Instead of repeating the same keyword, use synonyms, LSI keywords, Natural Language Processing Terms (NLP) terms, and keyword variations to make your content more natural and comprehensive.
-Here is the meaning of each one of them:
+Don’t repeat the same term.
+Use synonyms, LSI keywords, Natural Language Processing Terms (NLP) terms, and keyword variations to make your content more natural and comprehensive.
+We explain the meaning of each below.

-- LSI Keywords: Related terms that help context, not exact synonyms.
-Example: For the keyword “apple,” LSI keywords could include “fruit,” “orchard,” or “juice.”
+- LSI Keywords.
+They are related terms that help context, not exact synonyms.
+Example: For the keyword “apple,” potential LSI keywords include “fruit,” “orchard,” or “juice.”

-- Secondary Keywords: They are related to the main keyword but are less important for ranking.
-Example: For a blog post about “healthy smoothies,” secondary keywords could be “fruit smoothies.”
+- Secondary Keywords.
+They are related to the main keyword but are less important for ranking.
+Example: For a blog post about “healthy smoothies,” potential secondary keywords are “fruit smoothies.”

-- NLP Terms: Words or phrases that help Google understand the meaning and context of your content.
+- NLP Terms.
+These are words or phrases that help Google understand the meaning and context of your content.
 Example: “best running shoes” → “comfortable running footwear,” “sneakers for runners.”

-Long-tail keywords—multi-word phrases with lower search volume but higher intent— also tell Google your content answers specific queries.
-Using synonyms signals relevance, improving your rankings. 🔝
+Long-tail keywords are multi-word phrases with lower search volume but higher intent.
+Long-tail keywords show Google that your content answers specific queries.
+Using synonyms signals relevance, which improves your rankings. 🔝

-Instead of optimizing for one keyword, focus on covering a topic comprehensively with related terms to show your content’s value.
-You can also let an AI content assistant automatically find the best related terms, such as NLP terms, to fill your content with meaningful variations and improve SEO naturally.
+Focus on covering a topic comprehensively with related terms to show content value instead of optimizing for one keyword.
+One way to do this is to let an AI content assistant automatically find the best related terms, such as NLP terms.
+Using an AI content assistant fills your content with meaningful variations, which improves SEO naturally.

-Let’s say you’re using an AI content assistant.
-It could automatically suggest related NLP terms for the keyword “link building services,” like “backlink,” “guest post,” “domain authority,” and others.
-It can even show which of your competitors are using these related terms.
+The AI content assistant automatically suggests related NLP terms for the keyword “link building services,” like “backlink,” “guest post,” “domain authority,” and others.
+It shows which of your competitors are using these related terms.

 2. Write Naturally to Captivate Readers